Postgraduate Certificate in Neuroscience of Learning

 The Office of the Vice President for Student Affairs shall have primary responsibility for overseeing this policy and will provide all health sciences students a copy of this document upon admission to Ponce Health Sciences University.

-The President, Vice President of Academic Affairs and the Vice President for Student Affairs, as well as the Dean of SBBS, the Registrar and Financial Aid Director will receive all pertinent data to ensure proper enforcement of the policy here set forth.
+The President, Vice President of Academic Affairs, and the Vice President for Student Affairs, as well as the Dean of SBBS, the Registrar, and Financial Aid Director, will receive all pertinent data to ensure proper enforcement of the policy here set forth.

 For more details of PHSU tuition and fees please refer to: Cost of Attendance